 We pick up where we left off yesterday as we continue our descent today, there’s no pavement today though as we head towards the Amazon Basin.
 Our journey today is a roller coaster of sorts as we ascend and descend through several valleys with steep drop offs.

 We continue traversing the mountain roads throughout the morning hours.
 At midday we’ll take a break for lunch and try our hand at zip-lining high above the valley floors.
 From here it’s all up hill as we embark onto the infamous “Death Road” with it many twists, sheer drop-offs and spectacular views.
 We keep climbing after we reach the highway, the summit pass (La Cumbre) sits at an elevation of 4,700 meters.
 From there we descend into the city of La Paz, one of Bolivia’s capitol cities, with its vibrant mix of Aymara, Quechua and Spanish cultures.

-After climbing up out of La Paz it's an easy ride cruising along the Altiplano (High Plains) region on tarmac to the city of Oruro, one of the largest cities in Bolivia.
+After climbing up out of La Paz it's an easy ride cruising along the Altiplano (High Plains) region on tarmac to the city of Oruro, the capital city of the department of Oruro.